HL7/carin-digital-insurance-card/README.md

 **To Do List**

 * Create PR to JIRA repo (Josh)
-* Merge JIRA PR in our repo (Josh)
+* Merge JIRA PR in our repo (Cille, blocked by PR to JIRA Repo)
-* Adjust name cardinality (Cille)
-* Adjust code system for colors (Cille; currently blocked on finding the right code system to use)
+* Adjust code system for colors (Cille; blocked on finding the right code system to use)